This post contains affiliate links. Please see our disclosure policy.

 Raspberry Pie Filling

-Raspberries are very tart and usually get paired with other fruit in a dessert.
+Raspberries are very tart, so they are usually paired with other sweeter fruit in a dessert.
 But, I absolutely love their tartness and wanted to celebrate them all on their own!

 You can use either fresh or frozen raspberries for this recipe, just make sure your to let your frozen berries thaw to room temperature before baking.
 I add just enough sugar, lemon juice and vanilla to counterbalance the tartness into an irresistible sweet raspberry filling.